 Air Leaders Inc. Heating & Cooling receives a number of frequently asked questions (faq) from residential and commercial customers regarding our wide range of products including furnaces, water heaters, air conditioners, and more.
 The information below talks about just some of the answers to questions we hear most often.
 Click on each questions below to read more about that topic.

-A basic rule of thumb is that efficiencies advance every 10 years, but many models last much longer than that.
+A basic rule of thumb is that efficiencies advance every 10 years but many models can last longer if property sized, installed and maintained.
 The best way to tell is to have regular inspections and energy analyses completed for your specific units, usually once per year.

 When you replace your heat pump or air conditioner, you will most likely need to change the indoor air coil.
 Efficiency ratings are advertised for each product based on the performance as part of a matched system, meaning if you change the outdoor section and not the indoor section, you will end up saving less than if you were to replace them both.